 - Glenohumeral Joint: this is the shoulder joint and, like most of the other joints we've discussed in this course, it is a synovial joint with surrounding fibrocartilage.

 There are two sets of muscles surrounding the shoulder joint.
-The first set attaches the scapula to the trunk, humerus, and vertebral column, and includes the trapezius, deltoid, levator scapulae, rhomboid major and minor.
-The second set is composed of posterior scapular muscles, including supraspinatus, infraspinatus, teres major and minor, and the long head of triceps brachi.
+The first set attaches the scapula to the trunk, humerus, and vertebral column, and includes the trapezius, deltoid, levator scapulae, rhomboid major, and rhomboid minor.
+The second set is composed of posterior scapular muscles, including supraspinatus, infraspinatus, teres major, teres minor, and the long head of triceps brachii.

 - Deltoid: runs from the inferior edge of the scapular spine, the lateral margin of the acromion process, and the lateral 1/3 of the clavicle to the deltoid tuberosity of the humerus.
 Innervated by the axillary nerve.
 AB-ducts the arm after 15 degrees; in addition, assists in flexion and extension of the arm.

 - Levator scapulae: runs from transverse processes of C1 to C4 vertebrae to the medial part of the scapula.
 Innervated by anterior rami of C3-C4 spinal nerves and C5 fibers from the dorsal scapular nerve.
 Elevates the scapula.